Maria Elena Zavala: Early life and education

 Zavala grew up in La Verne, California, and was one of five children.
 When she was young, her parents were farm workers, and picked lemons in the farms of Southern California.

 She credits her interest in plant biology to her grandmother, who was a curandera (a traditional medicine healer), and her father, who grew roses in their garden.
 She carried out her first experiments in plant biology at the age of seven, when she compared the growth of lentils in the sunlight and in the shade.

 In high school, she worked as a teaching assistant in chemistry and biology.
 She was also in her school band.

 Zavala went to Pomona College, where she majored in botany in 1972.
 She was awarded a Ford Foundation doctoral fellowship to continue her studies, and went on to do a PhD in plant cell biology at the University of California, Berkeley, graduating in 1978.
+Zavala is credited to be the first Mexican-American in the United States to graduate with a PhD in botany.

 Research and career

 Throughout her career, Zavala has worked at the United States Department of Agriculture, Yale University, as well as Michigan State University.
 She has worked at the California State University-Northridge since 1988.

 Zavala's research focuses on plant development, specifically the structure of roots.
 She focuses her research on beans and corn, with the aim of creating crops that can resist cooler temperatures.
 Her research has been funded by the National Science Foundation, the United States Department of Agriculture, and the National Institutes of Health.

 Zavala has also taken a keen interest in education equity, by helping to develop science curricula, and by establishing and directing programs to champion the participation of women and minorities in science.
 For example, she has been involved in American Women in Science, Women in Science and Engineering, Women in Cell Biology, the American Society of Plant Biologists Minority Affairs Committee, and the American Society for Cell Biology Minority Affairs Committee.
 Between 2001 and 2002, Zavala also served as the first Chicana president of the Society of Advancement of Chicanos and Native Americans in Science.
 She spoke at the 2017 Los Angeles March for Science.
+In 2019, Zavala co-authored a paper advocating for minorities in her field, titled "Improving Underrepresented Minority Student Persistence in STEM."
+In 2022, Zavala was named a Fellow of the California Academy of Sciences.

 Additionally, she has been the director of CSUN’s Maximizing Access to Research Careers (MARC) Undergraduate Student Training in Academic Research (U-STAR) program since 1990, as well as the Research Initiatives for Scientific Enhancement (RISE) since 1993.

-She contributed to the book "Flor y Ciencia: Chicanas in Mathematics, Science and Engineering".
+Zavala contributed to the book "Flor y Ciencia: Chicanas in Mathematics, Science and Engineering."